Dr. G. Pearson Cross

 Judicial Politics, Moot Court, Mock Trial, American Politics, Research Methods

-Dr. Hall is an instructor in Political Science.
+Dr. Hall is an assistant professor of Political Science, and as UL's Pre-Law advisor she coaches UL's competitive and highly successfull inter-collegiate Moot Court team.
 She has undergraduate and graduate degrees in Political Science.
 Her PhD from Texas A&M University focused on judicial politics with fields of study in American politics and political methodology.
 Kinzie's teaching interests are the US courts and law, various aspects of American government and politics, and research methodology.
 Her research focuses on the effect Supreme Court decisions have on the actions of institutions (primarily, the Court itself and the other branches of government).
 These research projects have been funded by the National Science Foundation and the American Association of University Women.
 When she's not working or nerding out over a recent SCOTUS decision, Kinzie really enjoys Netflix marathons...and an occasional actual marathon/half marathon (mostly to offset her deep love of cupcakes).
 Kinzie lives in Lafayette, with her husband Will (UL alumnus '05) and their amazingly fuzzy dogs Beau and Sully.

 Political Science Staff